jonathansillito/open-source-project-course/modules/code-archeology.md

 *Note: Code or Software Archeology may not be the best term as it specificly refers to working with undocmumented legacy code.
 But sometimes that describes an open source project. :-)*

+## JS NOTES

+Thanks for the draft Tom.
+Here are some initial thoughts and/or questions.

+* Would it make sense to talk about learning programming languages and frameworks in this context?
+Or would that be better in its own module?
+Of course it is hard to understand a code base if you don't understand the programming languages, key frameworks, et.

+* One thing I was thinking about (that may be worth considering as we refine this topic) is that code archeology is a fairly general term and it may be worth considering thinking about more specific versions.
+So for example ...

+  * Questions based vs. task based vs. general familiarization ...
+  * Static structure vs. control flow vs. data flow

+* Also, would it help to refine the exercise perhaps by giving the students a couple questions to answer or tasks to perform or ?

 ## Learning outcomes
 By discussing code archeology, our aim is to: